Requesting a Personnel Change

 Once your online personnel change request is submitted, you will need to open a ticket through our online HR Help Desk.
 Please note the Task ID in your ticket.

 Once our office receives your request, we will assign it to one of our HR Analysts who will contact you and assist you with the process.

-Writing a proper Position Description is the most effective way to recruit and retain a qualified workforce.
-The position description is designed to provide hiring managers and supervisors the tools to establish an appropriate relationship between the position requirements, the recruitment, performance, and expectations of the position.
+Writing a proper Job Description is effective an effective way to recruit and retain a qualified workforce.
+The job description is designed to provide hiring managers and supervisors the tools to establish an appropriate relationship between the position requirements, the recruitment, performance, and expectations of the position.

 To learn more about “Working Titles”, please take a look at the UC ANR Working Titles Guidelines.